abhishekarya1/myblog/content/post/2018-06-08-image-classification.md

 ### Introduction

 Recently, I made a neural network image classifier that can be used by astronomers and scientists to classify whether an image is of a Globular Star Cluster or an Open Star Cluster.
+Here is the [Project Link](https://github.com/abhishekarya1/cluster-image-classifier-tensorflow).

-You can refer [here](https://amazing-space.stsci.edu/resources/organizers/starclusters.php) for knowing what are they.
+You can refer [here](https://amazing-space.stsci.edu/resources/organizers/starclusters.php) for knowing what are these two star clusters.

 ![Different Clusters](/img/diffclusters.JPG)